Unsupervised Representation Learning from Sparse Transformation Analysis

 \subsection{Fluid-Dynamic OT for Posterior Flow}

-The divergence-free vector field is supposed to learn the vorticity which can model periodic transformations such as rotation.
-For the curl-free counterpart, the irrotational vector field defines the steepest descent direction on the potential landscape.
-As a beneficial inductive bias for the path, we thus would like the potential flow to follow Optimal Transport (OT).
+The divergence-free vector field is introduced to model the vorticity component of the transformation dynamics, which is particularly well-suited for capturing periodic transformations such as rotation.
+These vector fields are solenoidal and naturally describe closed-loop flows, making them a useful inductive bias for encoding cyclic behavior in latent dynamics.
+In contrast, the curl-free component corresponds to an irrotational vector field, which defines the direction of steepest descent on a scalar potential landscape.
+As an additional beneficial inductive bias for the path, we thus would like the potential flow to follow Optimal Transport (OT).
 When the vector field $\nabla u$ satisfies certain PDEs, the evolution of the probability density can be seen to minimize the $L_{2}$ Wasserstein distance between the source distribution and the target distribution.
 Formally, we have: